Skip to main content

 Webhooks enables Golive to send web requests to external systems.
 Combining Rest API with Webhooks enables powerful bi-directional integrations!

-Use the REST API browser
+Use the REST API Browser

 Golive Rest API access requires authentication.
 When using the API browser from your Jira instance, your current session is used.
 If you want to call the API out of a browser/Jira instance, from a CI for example, you need to authenticate your calls by adding a custom HTTP header named api-key containing a Golive API token.